adonisjs/attachment-lite/README.md

 > NOTE: You should `await` the operation `ResponsiveAttachment.fromFile(coverImage)` as the uploaded image is being temporarily persisted during the `fromFile` operation.
 This is a bit different from the approach of the `attachment-lite` add-on.

-The `ResponsiveAttachment.fromFile` creates an instance of the ResponsiveAttachment class from the uploaded file.
+The `ResponsiveAttachment.fromFile` static method creates an instance of the ResponsiveAttachment class from the uploaded file.
 When you persist the model to the database, the `adonis-responsive-attachment` will write the file to the disk.

 ### Handling updates
 You can update the property with a newly image, and the package will take care of removing the old images and generating and persisting new responsive images.